 Ramps are special, and the season is short.
 For some foragers, it’s the taste of Spring, and they wouldn’t miss it.
 I’m not that fervent, but I do like them nonetheless.
 This year, I made a point to branch out and do more than scrambled eggs with ramps.
 Now, I’m no chef, so don’t expect any groundbreaking ideas or recipes here.
 My perspective is that of an avid forager and great fan of trying new things.

-One of my principles when cooking with foraged foods is not to overwhelm a foraged ingredient with flavors that obscure its inherent nature.
+One of my principles when cooking with foraged foods is not to overwhelm a foraged ingredient with other flavors.
 I mean, what’s the point if you can’t taste it?
 So, my “recipes” are usually fairly minimal.
 They are also often not precise, because I’m the kind of guy who does things by feel and instinct in the kitchen.
 For that, I offer my apologies to the people who are going to wish I’d measured my ingredients!
 I don’t like to make recipes too wordy, so it will help to read each all the way through before commencing.

 Note: Traditional ramp cooking usually includes—even requires—the bulbs.
 Because ramps are being harvested at unsustainable levels (and also because I want my own ramp patch to keep growing) I normally don’t use the bulbs.
 However, I will sometimes note how to use both bulbs and leaves in some cases where I have experience doing so.